EsotericShadow/Brand-Colour-Palette-Generator/README.md

 ### `GET /api/color`

-This endpoint returns a color palette based on the specified industry, voice, and tone.
+This endpoint returns a color based on the specified industry, voice, and tone.
 If no matching colors are found, it returns an error.

 ---